TheSpyder/rescript-nodejs/README.md

 ## Goal of this library

-Help all Reason Node.js apps and libraries to be built faster by reducing the time spent on hand written bindings.
+Help all ReScript Node.js apps and libraries to be built faster by reducing the time spent on hand written bindings.

 ## Non-Goals